sherryrich/gymbag/README.md

 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/cart.JPG)

 ### Order confirmation - successful purchase
 Upon a successful purchase order a confirmation page appears which shows the user a summary of what has been purchased.
 It includes confirmation order number, date processed, details of the order including the address it is being sent.
-A sucess message also appears to confirm the order with a short summary and confirming the email to which a confirmation email is being sent to.
+A success message also appears to confirm the order with a short summary and confirming the email to which a confirmation email is being sent to.

 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/order_success_confirmation.JPG)